-Figure 15.
-View of the proposed development site facing east (Ubique Heritage Consultants 6.
+Figure 11.
+View of the proposed development site facing southeast (Ubique Heritage Consultants) 6.
 STUDY APPROACH 6.1 Method The purpose of the study is to assess the sensitivity of archaeological resources in the study area, to determine the potential impacts on such resources, and to avoid and/or minimize such impacts by means of management and/or mitigation measures.
 A field assessment survey was undertaken by Ubique Heritage Consultants on 15 May 2023.
 A track path of the survey was also captured.
 A desktop study was carried out to assess the heritage context surrounding the proposed site.
 The literature survey included mostly unpublished commercial reports sourced from the South African Heritage Resources Information System (SAHRIS).
 6.2 Constraints and limitations There were no constraints or limitations associated with the study.

-6.3 Identification of potential risks

-The results of the field study indicate that a proposed housing development on Erven 5414, 21907 and 26627 Upington, will not impact on important archaeological resources.

-6.4 Archaeological context

-A handful of commercial archaeology surveys have been conducted in Upington.
+Access to the site was easy and ground visibility was very good.
+6.3 Identification of potential risks The results of the field study indicate that a proposed housing development on Erven 5645, 23228 & 23229 in Upington will not impact on important archaeological resources.
+6.4 Archaeological context A handful of commercial archaeology surveys have been conducted in Upington.
 These studies have focused mostly on agriculture, service delivery such as housing, potable water and wastewater treatment, and alternative energy projects outside the urban edge.
 The studies have shown that stone artefact frequencies in the Upington area tend to be low, temporally mixed and occurring in an isolated and degraded/displaced context (Beaumont 2006a, b, c, d, 2008; Kaplan 2016, 2008; Dreyer 2011; Orton 2013; Van Schalkwyk 2021, 2014a, b, c; Nilssen 2012).
 Middle Stone Age (MSA) sites older than 20 000 years are rare, but small scatters of tools have been encountered in the area, and Early Stone Age (ESA) tools such as handaxes, cleavers cores and blades have been documented north of the town (Morris 2014, Morris 2010, 2012; Kaplan 2013a & b).
 In contrast Morris (2014) notes that there are substantial herder encampments along the floodplain of the Orange/Gariep River, but these tend to be short duration visits by small groups of hunter-gatherers.
 Most of these camps have unfortunately been destroyed by intensive agricultural development along the river floodplain.

-7. RESULTS

-7.1 Archaeology

-No Stone Age or historical archaeological heritage resources were recorded on the proposed development site, which is already fundamentally transformed by informal housing (Figure 16).
+7. RESULTS 7.1 Archaeology No Stone Age heritage resources were recorded on the proposed development site (Figure 12).